asensio-lab/popular-sentiment-electric-vehicle-drivers-united-states/README.md

 # done in 6714.033920s
 ```

 7. Run cnn_visualization_final.py to create saliency heatmaps for interpretability of the CNN model.
+The code is referenced from Tixier, A. J.-P.  Notes on deep learning for nlp.arXiv933preprint arXiv:1808.09772(2018).

 8. Run create_final_analysis_data.py to create final predictions dataset by replacing machine predictions of reviews that are in training set with ground truth labels from humans.
 This will generate the `NA Reviews Data Best Sentiment.csv` file.